quellabs/quellabs/README.md

 Through Quellabs, I take on projects involving:

 - **Legacy modernization** - Adding structure to aging codebases without full rewrites
-- **Custom tooling** - Building frameworks/libraries specific to your problem domain
+- **Custom tooling** - Building software specific to your problem domain
 - **Architecture consulting** - Technical decision-making for long-term maintainability

 If you're stuck with a system that works but can't grow, or need someone who won't immediately suggest starting over, let's talk.